PNoy signs martial law compensation bill into law

-The commission will work with the Department of Education and the Commission on Higher Education “to educate young people about the abuses committed by the Marcos regime and the heroism by those who opposed it,” a Palace statement
+The commission will work with the Department of Education and the Commission on Higher Education “to educate young people about the abuses committed by the Marcos regime and the heroism by those who opposed it,” a Palace statement said.

 ‘Remind future generations of EDSA’

 Vice President Jejomar Binay, in a statement posted on his Facebook page, said it is now the responsibility of Filipinos to remind the present and future generations of the lessons of the EDSA-1 revolt which he said “will always remain a singular defining event in the history of the Philippines and in our history as Filipinos.”

 “As we mark the 27th anniversary of the bloodless revolution that toppled a tyrant and restored our freedom, it remains our responsibility to remind the present and future generation that the freedoms they enjoy came from the selfless sacrifice of nameless Filipinos who struggled against tyranny and oppression.
 These are the nameless heroes who faced the armed might of the State and suffered torture, indignity and even death,” he said.

 Binay added the signing into law of the Human Rights Victims Reparation and Recognition Act of 2013 “is not only our way of recognizing their sacrifices, but of reminding ourselves of the tyranny that made their struggle justified, a tyranny that must not be repeated.”